Watonga, Oklahoma: Economy

 Since statehood, Watonga's economy has largely been based on agriculture.
 In the early days, local farmers primarily produced wheat.

 The dairy industry grew in western Oklahoma and led to the opening of the Watonga Cheese Factory in 1941.
 It was one of the state's five active dairy product plants in 2004.
 The plant subsequently closed in 2007.

 Love's Travel Stops & Country Stores began with a single leased gas station in Watonga in the mid-1960s.
 Love's is now in 41 states, is approaching 500 travel centers, and employs 25,000 nationwide.

 The city hosted the Diamondback Correctional Facility, owned by the Corrections Corporation of America from 1998, and the prison grew to become the town's largest employer.
-But the prison, housing Arizona inmates, experienced a riot in May 2004.
+The prison, housing inmates from Arizona, experienced a riot in May 2004.
 The contract to utilize the facility was not renewed, resulting in the prison closing in May 2010.
 This left 300 prison workers jobless or transferred elsewhere.
-However, the prison owner-- now named CoreCivic-- announced in early October, 2025 that it had entered into a 5-year (extendable) Intergovernmental Service Agreement among U.S. Immigration and Customs Enforcement (ICE) and the Oklahoma Department of Corrections to reopen the facility beginning in 2026 for ICE detainees.
+However, the prison owner – now named CoreCivic – announced in early October 2025 that it had entered into a 5-year (extendable) Intergovernmental Service Agreement among U.S. Immigration and Customs Enforcement (ICE) and the Oklahoma Department of Corrections to reopen the facility beginning in 2026 for ICE detainees.

-The town Walmart closed in 2016.
+The town's Walmart closed in 2016.